 - Pack their own lunch

-- Pour their own drink – yes there will be spillages, however this becomes less as children learn and have the opportunities to build muscles and eye/hand coordination.
+- Pour their own drink – yes there will be spillages, however, this becomes less as children learn and have the opportunities to build muscles and eye/hand coordination.

-- Handle breakable crockery – giving children plastic crockery all of the time sends an unconscious message that they cant be trusted with glass or ceramics, but I know which is nicer to use, and so do children!
+- Handle breakable crockery – giving children plastic crockery all of the time sends an unconscious message that they can’t be trusted with glass or ceramics, but I know which is nicer to use, and so do children!
 Value children by teaching, then trusting them!

 - Give children tasks in the supermarket – Can you get the red can of tomatoes from the bottom shelf?
-Problem solving, positional mathematical language and helping to do an important task!
+Problem-solving, positional mathematical language and helping to do an important task!

 - Put their own shoes on – break down a task such as dressing themselves into small, manageable parts; ‘you put the shoes on, and I’ll do them up’ scaffolds their learning to do things for themselves.
-Eventually we can remove the help as they realise they can do it for themselves.
+Eventually, we can remove the help as they realise they can do it for themselves.

 - Allow time for long periods of unstructured, uninterrupted play.
-Younger and older children need time for play.
+Younger and older children need time to play.
 Never accept the word ‘bored’ there is no such thing!
 Children who say they are bored are actually disconnected with their environment and often not well practised at creating their own play, as they have always had an adult entertain or manage it for them.
 Allow children to be ‘bored’ and encourage them to make up their own games.
 Make believe play increases social skills, develops relationships and builds empathy for others.
 Children use play to work through feelings such as sadness or fear, and to explore the world.
 Role play allows children to step into an adults shoes and explore what having power feels like.